vicompany/workshop-async-await/README.md

 ## The basics aka the golden rules of async/await

-ES7 Async/await allows us to write asynchronous JS code that looks synchronous.
+ES7 Async/await allows us to write asynchronous JavaScript code that looks synchronous.

 ### 1. The foundation of async functions are [Promises](http://exploringjs.com/es6/ch_promises.html).